sassoftware/viya4-monitoring-kubernetes/logging/AZURE_LOG_ANALYTICS_WORKSPACES.md

 |AZMONITOR_SHARED_KEY| Primary Shared Key|

 This information is available via the Azure Portal or from the Azure CLI.

-The following commands show how this information can be obtained.
+Note that the deployment script will create a Kubernetes secret to ensure the connection information is available in case the Fluent Bit pods are restarted and/or new nodes are added to the cluster.
+This secret is created in the same namespace into which the Fluent Bit pods are deployed and is called **connection-info-azmonitor**.
+If this secret already exists when the deployment script is called, the connection information will be obtained from the secret and you do ***not*** need to set the environment varibles listed above.

+The following commands show how this connection information can be obtained via the Azure CLI.
 Remember to use replace the sample resource group name and workspace names shown below with the names of the resource group and workspace you have created.
 The Azure CLI may be acccessed via a different name or alias in your environment.
 ### Obtaining the Customer ID via the Azure CLI
 ```
 az monitor log-analytics workspace show --resource-group myresourcegroup-rg --workspace-name myworkspace --query customerId